Four Vacations You Can Actually Afford

 3) Biloxi, MS

-Yes, Hurricane Katrina was devastating, but that was close to ten years ago.
+Yes, Hurricane Katrina was devastating, but that was over ten years ago.
 A lot of rebuilding has gone on since then.
 The numerous bars and casinos will have you up all night and drinking all day.
 A room in one “THE” best hotel is about $140 a night.
 Pro-tip: visit during Mardi Gras, this area has the oldest Mardi Gras parades in America.
 We’re also big fans of Cruisin’ the Coast in October.

 4) Detroit, MI